CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so tenant requirements may affect what a design studio needs to show before signing space.
+• Most commercial leases in New Jersey require proof of general liability coverage, so tenant requirements may affect what a design studio needs to show before signing space.

 Get Your Graphic Design Insurance Quote in New Jersey